vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 ^^^^^

 The bloom effect is used to make bright areas glow.
 This effect could be used to make streetlight at night appear like they are actually illuminating light.
-It take the following properties:
+It has the following properties:

 +------------------------+---------------------------------------------------------------------------------------------+
 | Property               | Description                                                                                 |